angelcolberg/angelcolberg.github/_projects/2018-09-13-gigamon-topology.md

 Users will be able to perform all configuration actions contextually in line with their intent as opposed to a series of disparate steps requiring primary memory retrieval across functional feature areas.

 #### Method
-GV's Heart framework and job stories are used to determine the signals and metrics needed for for evaluatinng and exiting sprints by addressing goals in a quantitative manner through the use of prototypes.
+GV's Heart framework and job stories are used to determine the signals and metrics needed for evaluatinng and exiting sprints by addressing goals in a quantitative manner through the use of prototypes in interviews.

 #### Result and Next Steps
 Users performed all configuration actions contextually in line with their intent as opposed to a series of disparate steps across functional feature areas which required extensive domain and application knowledge.
 Logical diagrams and a darker theme to satisfy NetOps as well as SecOps environments.